chapulina/simslides/README.md

 1. When it's done, all slides will show up on the world in a grid.

-## Presentation model
+## Presentation mode

 Once you have the slides loaded into the world, present as follows:

 1. Press F5 or the play button on the top left to start presentation mode

-1. Press the arrow keys to go abck and forth on the slides
+1. Press the arrow keys to go back and forth on the slides

-1. You're free to use the rest of Gazebo's interface while presenting, if you've navigated far away from the current slide, you can press F1 to return to it.
+1. You're free to use the rest of Gazebo's interface while presenting, if you've navigated far away from the current slide, you can press `F1` to return to it.

-1. At any moment, you can press F6 to return to the initial camera pose.
+1. At any moment, you can press `F6` to return to the initial camera pose.

 # Existing presentations